biteloncoin/bitcoin2/README.md

 Note: if you don't get the history block in 5 minutes, see whether to Copy miner_0 to the data directory, and then restart the program

-At present, you can mine in your own LAN
+At present, you can mine in your own LAN,Please use the latest version.

 Steps: